Archive-TLMT/arcmedia/arcmedia/draft.md

 # Common Required and Optional Parameters  {#parameters}

-Archive formats usually include a range of parameters (meta-data) within the format.
-Consequently, subtypes of archive SHOULD NOT specify additional parameters that are external to the format.
+Archive formats usually include parameteric meta-data within the format.
+Consequently, subtypes of archive SHOULD NOT specify the same information as parameters to the type.

-Regrettably, not all archive formats are as "universal" or "complete" as one might assume.
-This is because some archive formats are very old or are based on older formats where backwards- compatibility was a design goal; thus they were not designed with transport across the Internet in mind.
-The ZIP file is an example: although the modern ZIP supports Unicode {{ISO10646}}, the default encoding of ZIP filenames has always been Code Page 437 {{CP437}}.
-Since "archive" contents are literally archives of computing history, sometimes communicating the archive as-is, rather than updating the archive to a more universal format, is necessary.
+Some archive formats are very old, or are designed to be backwards-compatible with older formats, and as such might not have been designed with transport across the Internet in mind.
+For example, modern versions of the ZIP file format {{ZIP}} include support for the Universal Character Set {{ISO10646}}, however the default encoding of filenames within a ZIP archive has always been Code Page 437 {{CP437}}.
+Due to the historical nature of archives, and to support interoperability with older implementations, sometimes it is preferable to communicate the archive as-is, rather than updating it to a more modern or universal format.
+{::comment}
+Is this paragraph necessary? --MK
+{:/comment}

 Implementations that are archive-type aware MUST support the following parameters for maximum compatibility.
-At the same time, new archives SHOULD NOT rely on these parameters for disambiguation; new archives SHOULD be created in such a way that "universal" interoperability is achieved with the archive's self-contained information. \[\[TODO: code page--it's like charset but only applies to certain strings in the archive, when the archive format is ambiguous;
+At the same time, new archive types SHOULD NOT rely on these parameters for disambiguation;
+new archive types SHOULD be designed in such a way that "universal" interoperability is achieved using information contained within the archive format itself.

+\[\[TODO: write this list\]\]

-do NOT attempt to apply this parameter as one would apply charset to text/*.
-Endian-ness?
-Time/Y2K representation issues?
-Anything else?\]\]
+ * Code Page -- like charset but only applies to certain strings in the archive, when the archive format is ambiguous.
+Do not attempt to apply this parameter as one would apply charset to text/*

+ * Endianness?

+ * Time/Y2K representation issues?

+ * Anything else?

 # Split Archives  {#splitarchives}